TobiasMue91/tobiasmue91.github.io/IDEAS.md

 - Keyboard Shortcut Tester: A tool for users to test and discover various keyboard shortcuts for different operating systems and applications.
 - Favicon Generator: A tool to create and download favicons in multiple sizes and formats from an uploaded image.
 - Image Placeholder Generator: A tool to generate placeholder images with customizable dimensions, colors, and text for use during website development.
-- Base64 Encoder/Decoder: A tool to convert text or binary files to Base64 encoding and vice versa, useful for embedding images in CSS or inline HTML.
 - SVG Path Editor: A tool to create and modify SVG paths interactively, providing a visual interface to edit path commands.
 - Website Color Extractor: A tool to extract the color palette from a website URL or CSS code.
 - Online Flowchart Maker: A simple flowchart creation tool with drag-and-drop functionality.